 2. Feed your little one before I arrive (older siblings, too!).
 Hopefully the baby will be in the food coma stage when I start photographing them!
 Again, no worries if they don’t sleep… I’ve done entire shoots with wide awake babes!

 3. Set aside items you want to include in the session.
 My style is capturing real life so I don’t use many “props” but I will bring a couple of wraps/blankets and a basket.
 I typically use clients’ swaddles for shoots.
 If there are any items that you would like to include in the photos (a blanket someone made, a hat or outfit, a book, etc.) go ahead and pull those out.
 I don’t NEED these items, but am happy to use them!
 Side note: remove watches and hair ties from your wrists.
 Bracelets are fine!
-If you’d like more ideas for what to wear feel free to check out this blog post I created and scroll to the bottom for newborn shoot ideas.
+If you’d like more ideas for what to wear scroll to the bottom of this post.

 4. Find the light!
 When I arrive, I’ll ask to walk around your home to look for the rooms with the best light.
 If you’ve identified those rooms before I arrive go ahead and throw any clutter in a drawer or under a bed 🙂 Good natural lighting makes ALL the difference to create beautiful images!

 5. Relax!
 Some parents feel like they’re wasting my time if the baby is crying or needs to be changed or fed during our shoot and I have to wait around a little bit.
 I expect all of this and am in no rush.
-I always plan extra time for newborn shoots (plan on about 1 1/2 hours).
+I always plan extra time for newborn shoots (plan on about 1 1/2 hours, give or take).
 It doesn’t bother me one bit if there is some waiting in between snapping pics 🙂